-- A minimum SAT score of 560 in English and 510 in mathematics, or a minimum ACT score of 21 in English and 17 in mathematics, taken within the last five years - A score of 4 or 5 on the AP English/ Lit/Comp Exam, or a score of 4 or 5 on the Calculus AB or Calculus BC exam, taken within the last five years - A minimum IBT (internet-based TOEFL) score of 77 overall and a 20 in writing, taken within the past two years - A minimum IELTS score of 6.0 overall and a 6.0 in writing, taken within the past two years - An official college transcript indicating you earned a U.S. college degree or have passed college-level English or math with a grade of "C" or higher at an accredited U.S. college or university - An official high school transcript with an unweighted GPA of 3.5 or greater can satisfy placement into English 101 standalone (Level 6). - An official high school transcript with a minimum grade of "C" in Algebra II or a higher math course and an unweighted GPA of 3.0 or greater can satisfy placement into Foundational Math 118. - Taking a free placement test at the CollegeÕs Main Campus or one of our Regional Centers.
+- A minimum SAT score of 560 in English and 510 in mathematics, or a minimum ACT score of 21 in English and 17 in mathematics, taken within the last five years - A score of 4 or 5 on the AP English/ Lit/Comp Exam, or a score of 4 or 5 on the Calculus AB or Calculus BC exam, taken within the last five years - A minimum IBT (internet-based TOEFL) score of 77 overall and a 20 in writing, taken within the past two years - A minimum IELTS score of 6.0 overall and a 6.0 in writing, taken within the past two years - An official college transcript indicating you earned a U.S. college degree or have passed college-level English or math with a grade of "C" or higher at an accredited U.S. college or university - An official high school transcript with an unweighted GPA of 3.2 or greater will satisfy placement into English 101. - An official high school transcript with a minimum grade of "C" in Algebra II or a higher math course and an unweighted GPA of 3.0 or greater will satisfy placement into Foundational Math 118 or another College Level Math course. - Taking a free ACCUPLACER placement test at the College's Main Campus, one of our Regional Centers, or virtually through an online proctoring service.